We are a community of intention. Get to know the Collective.

 Economic Development & Heritage

-Kenyatta (she/her) is interested in neighborhood resource distribution and heritage conservation.
+Kenyatta is interested in neighborhood resource distribution and heritage conservation.
 She previously worked on commercial corridor health with the NYC government.
 She studied Political Science and Afro-American Studies at UCLA and earned her Master’s in City Planning at MIT.

 Favorite Black space: I love a good beauty supply, I love to switch up my hair so it's like my own arts and crafts store.
 Each store has their own flare and its fun to strike up convos with other shoppers about what they are doing to their hair.